Key Terms Explained

 HELOC: Works like a credit card tied to your house.
 Variable rate, interest-only at first, then principal + interest later.
 Best if you want flexible access to funds over time.

-Two Types of Refinancing
+Three Types of Refinancing

 Rate & Term: Replace your current mortgage with a new one at a better rate or different term.
 No cash out — the goal is purely to improve your loan terms and save money.